Knowledge in action for urban equality

-The 'Knowledge in Action for Urban Equality’ (KNOW) programme is led by The Bartlett Development Planning Unit of UCL and brings together 14 partners in the UK, Africa, Asia, Latin America and Australia to develop long-term programmes of knowledge co-production for urban equality among governments, communities, business and academia.
+The 'Knowledge in Action for Urban Equality’ (KNOW) programme was led by The Bartlett Development Planning Unit of UCL and brought together 14 partners in the UK, Africa, Asia, Latin America and Australia to develop long-term programmes of knowledge co-production for urban equality among governments, communities, business and academia.

 What is IIED doing?

-IIED is a project partner leading the work package focused on translating research into practice.
-IIED’s role is to support and research the processes of translating learning generated by KNOW activities into policy and planning practices at different scales, strengthening pathways to urban equality.
+IIED was a project partner leading the work package focused on translating research into practice.
+IIED’s role was to support and research the processes of translating learning generated by KNOW activities into policy and planning practices at different scales, strengthening pathways to urban equality.

-By investigating the challenges of knowledge translation processes with KNOW city partners, IIED engagement explores and supports the various ways in which these take place to strengthen the impact of the project.
+By investigating the challenges of knowledge translation processes with KNOW city partners, IIED engagement explored and supported the various ways in which these take place to strengthen the impact of the project.

-IIED is working with three KNOW partners to exchange and translate knowledge at different scales.
-In Freetown, the Sierra Leone Urban Research Centre (SLURC) is helping to investigate the role of learning platforms at the city and community level, and exploring ways to advance participatory informal settlement upgrading.
+IIED worked with three KNOW partners to exchange and translate knowledge at different scales.
+In Freetown, the Sierra Leone Urban Research Centre (SLURC) helped to investigate the role of learning platforms at the city and community level, and explored ways to advance participatory informal settlement upgrading.

-In Havana, we are working with the Technological University of Havana (CUJAE) to explore the potentials of university-led initiatives in brokering more equitable relationships between neighbourhoods and the state at different levels.
+In Havana, we worked with the Technological University of Havana (CUJAE) to explore the potentials of university-led initiatives in brokering more equitable relationships between neighbourhoods and the state at different levels.

-And our research with the Asian Coalition for Housing Rights (ACHR) explores mechanisms used by this translocal network in Southeast Asia to facilitate and strengthen the impact of community-led processes.
+And our research with the Asian Coalition for Housing Rights (ACHR) explored mechanisms used by this translocal network in Southeast Asia to facilitate and strengthen the impact of community-led processes.

-At an international scale, we are working with United Cities and Local Governments (UCLG) to co-produce the next Global Observatory on Local Democracy and Decentralisation Report (GOLD VI) on ‘Pathways for Urban and Territorial Equality’.
-The report seeks to identify current policy and planning actions and co-produced interventions that recognise the agency of local and regional governments and civil society groups in advancing urban equality.
+At an international scale, we worked with United Cities and Local Governments (UCLG) to co-produce the next Global Observatory on Local Democracy and Decentralisation Report (GOLD VI) on ‘Pathways for Urban and Territorial Equality’.
+The report sought to identify current policy and planning actions and co-produced interventions that recognise the agency of local and regional governments and civil society groups in advancing urban equality.

-The COVID-19 pandemic has exposed and widened inequalities, making the findings of the KNOW programme even more relevant for responses and recovery from this global crisis.
-The project is demonstrating that co-produced knowledge and practices are critical to build transformational pathways of urban development, helping to leave no one and no place behind.
+The COVID-19 pandemic exposed and widened inequalities, making the findings of the KNOW programme even more relevant for responses and recovery from this global crisis.
+The project demonstrated that co-produced knowledge and practices are critical to build transformational pathways of urban development, helping to leave no one and no place behind.